0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 The setup I have is a local ubuntu VM on which I connect through SSH and launch the script which creates a docker container where I can manipulate the malware.
 This allows me to execute the malware and just start a new docker container whenever I want.

 ### Follow our findings
-///check if /etc/pcc1 is created to see its content, check for the IoCs found

 First let's just execute the malware without arguments :
 ![mal_execution_1](/images/prometei-11.png)